^

 Who to contact?

-Treatment of hyperoxaluria consists in the appointment of pyridoxine and orthophosphate, as well as sodium citrate.
-You need a lot of fluid (at least 3 liters / day).
+Treatment of hyperoxaluria consists of prescribing pyridoxine and orthophosphate, as well as sodium citrate.
+It is necessary to drink a large amount of fluid (at least 3 l/day).

-The basis for the treatment of urate nephropathy is correction of uric acid metabolism disorders due to non-drug (low-purine diet) and drug (allopurinol administration) measures.
-Patients taking allopurinol, it is advisable to recommend a plentiful alkaline drink.
+The basis of urate nephropathy treatment is correction of uric acid metabolism disorders by non-drug (low-purine diet) and drug (allopurinol) measures.
+It is advisable to recommend patients taking allopurinol to drink plenty of alkaline fluids.
 Drugs with uricosuric action are not currently used.
-Patients with impaired uric acid metabolism also undergo antihypertensive therapy (diuretics are undesirable), treat associated metabolic disorders (dyslipoproteinemia, insulin resistance / type 2 diabetes mellitus).
+Patients with uric acid metabolism disorders also undergo antihypertensive therapy (diuretics are undesirable), and treatment of concomitant metabolic disorders (dyslipoproteinemia, insulin resistance/type 2 diabetes mellitus) is performed.

 You are reporting a typo in the following text: